top of page

 How long are the therapy sessions?

 Therapy sessions typically last 45–60 minutes.
-Intake sessions may last up to 90 minutes, especially if we’re covering background history or parent/caregiver concerns.
+Intake sessions may last up to 90 minutes.

 What approach do you use in therapy?
 What if it doesn’t work?

-If you ever have questions or concerns, you’re welcome to reach out between sessions via email—I do my best to respond within 1–2 business days.
+If you ever have questions or concerns, you’re welcome to reach out between sessions via email or Simple Practice.

 How long will someone be in therapy?